 F. M. Kirby Foundation

-The F. M. Kirby Foundation Board of Trustees announced 222 core grants totaling $12.9 million were made in 2018 to nonprofit organizations working to foster self-reliance and create strong, healthy communities.
+The F. M. Kirby Foundation Board of Trustees announced 227 grants totaling $13.2 million were made in 2019 to nonprofit organizations working to foster self-reliance and create strong, healthy communities.

-Foundation grants are made to nonprofit organizations in the arts and humanities, education, environment, health and medicine, human services, public policy, and religion.
-In an effort to review these giving strategies, the Board recently completed a three-year strategic plan and has reconfirmed these areas of focus moving forward.
+Grants are made to nonprofit organizations in the arts and humanities, education, environment, health and medicine, human services, public policy, and religion.
+Over half of these organizations have been in at least 20-year partnerships with the Foundation, which holds a philosophy of long-term investments in effective programs.

 About the F. M. Kirby Foundation:

 The F. M. Kirby Foundation is headquartered in Morristown, New Jersey.
 Endowed in 1931 by Fred Morgan Kirby, one of the founders of the F.W.
 Woolworth Company, it was designed to continue in perpetuity through generations of the family.
 Since its inception, the Foundation has awarded nearly $750 million in grants.
 Five Kirby family members, currently spanning two generations, serve on the Board, as well as two non-family directors.